Where is Monashee Powder located?

 Can I bring my own beer and wine?

-- A small thermos for hot drinks on the cat (we supply water and water bottles on the snowcat.)
+A small thermos for hot drinks on the cat (we supply water and water bottles on the snowcat.)

 What should I bring?

 Our wake-up call is at 7 am which includes coffee served in the Guest Chalet.
 Breakfast is at 7:30, and guests make their own lunch from the sumptuous lunch buffet with a large variety of meats, cheeses, home-made bread, salads, fruit and treats.
 Then we head out to ski at 8:30 am.
 While riding on the cat, guests snack or eat lunch as they please, with water bottles provided.
 Guests arrive back at the lodge about 4:30 pm, to enjoy appetizers, drinks, the hot tubs, a game of pool, view the day's photos on the flat-screen TV and share a few stories with new friends before dinner at 7:00pm.
 There is also the option of a therapeutic massage from our registered massage therapists before or after dinner.